Twin: Statistics

 Multiple pregnancies are much less likely to carry to full term than single births, with twin pregnancies lasting on average 37 weeks, three weeks less than full term.
 Women who have a family history of fraternal twins have a higher chance of producing fraternal twins themselves, as there is a genetically linked tendency to hyper-ovulate.
 There is no known genetic link for identical twinning.
 Other factors that increase the odds of having fraternal twins include maternal age, fertility drugs and other fertility treatments, nutrition, and prior births.
 Some women intentionally turn to fertility drugs in order to conceive twins.

 Types and zygosity

 The vast majority of twins are either dizygotic (fraternal) or monozygotic (identical).
+In humans, dizygotic twins occur more often than monozygotic twins.
 Less common variants are discussed further down the article.

 Fraternal twins can be any of the following: